 When we sell our property, the proceeds are used to pay off our remaining home loan and our required CPF refund.
 This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of utilising it in different ways, including starting a business or investing.

 If we are over 55, there is even more stress as our CPF refunds may become locked, after being channelled into our Retirement Account (RA) to set aside the Basic Retirement Sum (BRS) – if we intend to buy and pledge another property – for our retirement.
-Again, this can put our entire plan and family in jeopardy as there may be a chance we cannot afford another home after locking away $181,000 – comprised on the Basic Retirement Sum for both husband and wife – in our RA.
+Again, this can put our entire plan and family in jeopardy as there may be a chance we cannot afford another home after locking away $186,000 ($93,000 for each spouse over 55) on the Basic Retirement Sum in our Retirement Account.

 #4 Benefit From The Relatively Good Interest Rate Beyond The Full Retirement Sum

-This can be a rather niche scenario – for those who have already hit the Full Retirement Sum (FRS), and thus unable to tap on the Retirement Sum Topping Up (RSTU) Scheme, we can always refund our CPF OA to pour more funds into CPF to earn the very stable 2.5% return per annum.
+This can be a rather niche scenario – for those who under 55 and have already hit the Full Retirement Sum (FRS).
+They would be unable to tap on the Retirement Sum Topping Up (RSTU) Scheme to top up their Special Account (SA).
+We can always make use of the Voluntary Housing Refund to pour more funds into our CPF to earn the very stable 2.5% return per annum.
+Of course, we can also make Voluntary Contributions (VC) each year, but this is capped at $37,740 inclusive of our CPF contributions from work.

 Plan Your Home-Buying Decisions In Advanced To Avoid Stress And Uncertainties

-With good planning, we can make use of CPF refunds to strengthen our home purchase decisions or choose not to do so while remaining confident in the event we want to buy a new home.
+With good planning, we can make use of the CPF Voluntary Housing Refund to strengthen our home purchase decisions or choose not to do so while remaining confident in the event we want to buy a new home.

-Making CPF refunds is also not the only decision we need to make when deciding to make use of any extra funds we have.
+Making a CPF Voluntary Housing Refund is also not the only decision we need to make when deciding to make use of any extra funds we have.
 There is also a decision of whether we want to repay our home loan, which will lower our monthly financial commitments.